 Consider who you’re writing for

 Before you start writing the eulogy, think about who you’re writing it for.
 Have you been chosen as the spokesperson for your immediate family?
-Will you be the only person giving a speech?
+Will you be the only person giving a speech or are you speaking on behalf of someone?
 Are you writing as a friend, colleague, or partner?
 Answering these questions will help you ensure the eulogy is an appropriate tribute.

 Start with stories